DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

 - Investment Plan
   - Invest on one of five companies before the time runs out to get prize blocks
   - Outbid other players, making them lose their investment
-  - Re-invest in the company you chose to get even more blocks at the end
+  - Re-invest in the company you chose to get even more blocks
-  - Every round gives different types and numbers of blocks
+  - Every round gives different types and quantities of blocks

 ## Other
 - Event System